nahales/WebDev/Restaurant Finder/TechnicalQuestions.md

 There are several points to check in order to resolve a performance issue in production.
 It could be client side, it could be slow servers, it could be network or busy databases.

-Iíve done performance troubleshooting so many times in a network when I was working as a Network Engineer in an Internet Service Provider with millions of users.
+I‚Äôve done performance troubleshooting so many times in a network when I was working as a Network Engineer in an Internet Service Provider with millions of users.
 The issues happened mostly with DNS Servers, DHCP Servers, Databases, User Authentication Servers and sometimes physical fiber connectivity.
 It also happened for couple of times because of some hacker attack on the network services.

 I have never had to do this for application performance yet.

 4. How would you improve the API that you just used?

 I would make the search result more accurate.
-Right now, it returns any city that contains the input characters, for example if user input ìveî itíll return all the restaurant which are located in the cities whose name contains ìveî.
+Right now, it returns any city that contains the input characters, for example if user input ‚Äúve‚Äù it‚Äôll return all the restaurant which are located in the cities whose name contains ‚Äúve‚Äù.
 I would make the API result based on the trimmed exact city name.

 5. Please describe yourself using JSON.

-Please find ìnahal.jsonî in the projectís main directory.
+Please find ‚Äúnahal.json‚Äù in the project‚Äôs main directory (./nahal.json).